flavio-fernandes/pelican-blog/content/work/openstack-with-odl-part1.md

 <span id=pipeline />
 ## ODL OVSDB Net-Virt Pipelining ##

-Looking at the opelflow 1.3 table in br-int, this is what you will observe on all nodes:
+Looking at the openflow 1.3 table in br-int, this is what you will observe on all nodes:

+    :::bash
     $ sudo ovs-ofctl -O OpenFlow13 dump-flows br-int OFPST_FLOW reply (OF1.3) (xid=0x2):
      cookie=0x0, duration=8558.311s, table=0, n_packets=0, n_bytes=0, priority=0 actions=goto_table:20